 Not every reported production budget figure is accurate.
 Even when they are people do not always mean the same thing when they speak of "production budgets."
 They may be speaking of what it cost to make the movie--or the "net" cost, which is to say how much the studio had to spend, rather than what was covered by outside sources like product placement or tax breaks.
 They may, consciously or unconsciously, include the "interest and overhead," but not always.

-Meanwhile there are the uncertainties about what was spent after production on distribution and promotion--"ads and prints."
+Meanwhile there are the uncertainties about what was spent after production on promotion and distribution--starting with "prints and ads."
 There is also the matter of "participations and residuals" (as in, someone else gets their cut of the gross, right off the top, pushing the moment at which the backer of a movie breaks even on what they laid out further off).
 All of this is never cheap, but it can vary very wildly--while the details get a lot less publicity than production costs with the participations and residuals especially complicating things greatly.
 (Certainly participations and residuals on Top Gun 2 cost almost twice the production budget of the film, $315 million to $177 million.)

 Finally, there is how we think about revenue.
 We usually think in terms of box office gross, of which the studio that made the film is apt to get 40-50 percent of the total in "rentals."
 But home entertainment, TV, streaming are hugely important revenue generators, even for big hits often delivering 40 percent or more of the total income.